Dates27/08/1971 - 30/09/1971

 The Expo aimed to promote Hungary’s hunting reputation on a global scale and to endorse sustainable hunting as a tool for conservation.
 Two slogans were promoted at the Expo: “Nature conservation is a conservation of ourselves”, and “Peace, friendship, nature, health, recreation and sport.”

 The site of the Expo, which was divided by outdoor and indoor exhibits, included 35 national pavilions from participating countries covering a total of 30,000m2.
-In total, 52 countries participated in the Expo, showcasing national accomplishments in hunting and fishing, and contributing to the debate on environmental issues.
+In total, 52 countries were represented at the Expo, showcasing national accomplishments in hunting and fishing, and contributing to the debate on environmental issues.